HR in Practice: HR Capability Gaps at Times of Change

 If you are reorganizing and right-sizing your organization, ask if you have the supporting HR talent to implement those changes effectively and efficiently.
 It is not merely a matter of getting through a force adjustment.
 You should develop plans to ensure that the personnel who remain in your organization are properly motivated and engaged and that the firm’s brand remains strong or is strengthened.

-Although a high volume of problems like these (whether benefits, employee relations, missed business opportunities) may lead to an assessment of your HR capabilities, it is always preferable to review capabilities – and fill the gaps – before crises develop.
+Although a high volume of problems like these (whether benefits, employee relations, missed business opportunities) may lead to an assessment of your HR capabilities, it is always preferable to review capabilities – and fill the gaps – before a crisis develops.